Yes, you will pay a hotel or local tax, but you should not worry too much about.

 Only a few exceptions apply.
 For example, if the person renting the room, flat etc. is studying at a Viennese university.
 Or if their stay is continuous and lasts over 3 months.

-The rate at the time of writing is 3.2% of the accommodation cost (not including sales tax, cost of breakfast and an 11% Ortstaxe-free amount).
+The Ortstaxe rate at the time of writing is 3.2% of the accommodation cost (after taking off sales tax, the cost of breakfast and then 11% of the remaining amount).

 The relatively small amount is one reason not to worry too much about the tax.

-Another is that local law requires that the Ortstaxe status is made clear in displayed prices, so you should always know where you stand.
+Another is that local law requires that the Ortstaxe cost and status is made clear in displayed prices, so you should always know where you stand.

-P.S.
-This tax is regional, so different rules may apply outside of Vienna.
+One thing to note, though, is that this tax is regional, not national; different rules may apply outside of Vienna.